Galvani and the Frankenstein Story

 Galvani's Theory Finds Its Way Into Fiction

-In Shelley’s novel, Victor Frankenstein alludes to lightning and Galvanism as the basis for resurrecting a lifeless cadaver.
+In the 1831 edition of Shelley’s novel, Victor Frankenstein alludes to lightning and Galvanism as the basis for resurrecting a lifeless cadaver.
 Although Volta’s ideas had supplanted Galvani’s theory of animal electricity within the scientific community, the notion of electricity and reanimation still lingered in the air when Mary Shelley penned her novel.
 Mary Shelley herself mentioned philosophical discussions between her husband, the poet Percy Shelley, and Lord Byron in 1816 on Luigi Galvani’s experiments and how Galvanism suggested the possibility of reanimating the dead.
-These discussions stimulated her to explore, in fiction, the moral and personal responsibilities and the dilemmas of scientific advance.
+These discussions were a factor in her fictional exploration of the moral and personal responsibilities and the dilemmas of scientific advance.

 Rather than dabble in science, Mary Shelley wisely leaves it to the reader to imagine the laboratory in which Frankenstein brings his creature to life.
 In fact, only two sentences in the entire book allude to lightning and the Galvanism theory.
 Shelley offered nothing to the set designers who needed to create visual feel for the laboratory and the act of creation.
 So where did the 1931 Frankenstein movie find its inspiration for the spectacular electrical displays that accompanied the creature’s creation and became the de facto design standard for subsequent movies?